ShubhamJ010/youtube-music-scrobbler/README.md

 ## 📋 Deployment

-Both versions can be deployed to servers, but have different requirements:
+Both versions can be deployed to servers or run automatically using GitHub Actions, but have different requirements:

 ### Standalone Version Deployment
 1. Run locally first to complete Last.fm OAuth